 ENGL 220 - Introduction to Creative Writing (4)

 Basic techniques of writing fiction and poetry are introduced.
 Emphasis is on fundamental methods and forms basic to contemporary fiction and poetry.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: FYW 100 or FYW 100P or completion of College Writing Requirement.